Naomi de Bruijne, MSc

 Dr. Martin Heine

 Dr. Martin Heine is the principal investigator for the IS4NCDs project, assistant professor in Implementation Science & Global Health at the University Medical Center Utrecht, and research fellow at the Institute of Sport and Exercise Medicine, Stellenbosch University (South Africa).
 His portfolio integrates implementation science, research, and capacity building to reduce the global burden of chronic diseases, particularly in low- and middle-income countries (LMICs) and among vulnerable populations in high-income settings.
-He leads two Erasmus+ funded projects — IS4NCDs (Principal Investigator) and CAPSTONE (Co-Investigator) — focused on strengthening implementation science education and institutional capacity for non-communicable disease (NCD) care in Africa.
-He has worked on international projects such as SCUBY (EU Horizon) and iHeart-SA (NIH) to inform integrated care policy and practice across multiple health systems.
-Currently, Martin co-coordinates PEN-CONNECT (EU Horizon), launching in 2025 to enhance continuity of care for hypertension, diabetes, and mental health in Mozambique and the broader WHO Africa Region.
+He leads the Erasmus+ funded project IS4NCDs (Principal Investigator) focused on strengthening implementation science education and institutional capacity for non-communicable disease (NCD) care in Africa.
+He has worked on international projects such as CAPSTONE (Erasmus+), SCUBY (EU Horizon) and iHeart-SA (NIH) to inform NCD-oriented health sciences education and integrated care policy and practice across multiple health systems and is co-investigator to PEN-CONNECT (EU Horizon) addressing integration of hypertension, diabetes, and mental health in Mozambique and the broader WHO Africa Region.

 The IS4NCDs project has received funding from the European Union's Erasmus+ programme under Grant Agreement no. 101179511